Traditional Ironmongery from time-served master blacksmith Nigel Barnett’s forge in Norfolk.

 All ironwork shown on the website is handmade at the forge and represents only a small selection of the extensive range of ironmongery produced.
 If you are in need of ironwork specially made to your requirements or a piece of period ironwork restored, please contact us .

 Please note wherever possible we use friendly fuels and electric induction heating.
-This speeds up our forging process which using green electric energy from wind turbines in our coastal area.
+This speeds up our forging process which uses green electric energy from wind turbines in our coastal area.
 We are working with our carbon charter to reduce our carbon footprint.

 We also look after 4.5 acres of woodland sculpture trail.
 This years crop has included the maintenance of our three bee hives, 45 birds nest, 2 peacocks, a nest of wild bees, rooks in a suitcase and molly our forge cat!